Madison Bumgarner: 2017

-In his fourth consecutive Opening Day start on April 2, 2017, Bumgarner gave up three runs in seven innings and hit two home runs, including one against Greinke.
-He became the fourth Giants pitcher and the first in the San Francisco Era to hit a home run on Opening Day, joining Mickey Welch (May 1, 1884), Larry Benton (April 18, 1929), and Johnny Antonelli (April 17, 1956).
+In his fourth consecutive Opening Day start on April 2, 2017, Bumgarner struck out 11 in seven innings pitched and hit two home runs, including one against Greinke.
+He became the fourth player to strikeout 10 batters and hit two home runs in a game since the mound moved to its current distance in 1893, joining Rick Wise (1971), Pedro Ramos (1963) and Milt Pappas (1961).
+Greinke later joined this list in 2019 and Shohei Ohtani in 2023.
+He became the first pitcher to hit two home runs on Opening Day as well as the fourth Giants pitcher and the first in the San Francisco Era to hit a home run on Opening Day, joining Mickey Welch (May 1, 1884), Larry Benton (April 18, 1929), and Johnny Antonelli (April 17, 1956).
 The second home run made him the Giants' record-holder in home runs by a pitcher, pushing him past Hal Schumacher.
 Bumgarner also joined Carlos González and Joey Votto as the third player to hit multiple home runs off of both Kershaw and Greinke.
 However, the Giants lost 6–5 to the Diamondbacks.
-His season was abruptly interrupted by his first stint on the disabled list beginning April 21 after he suffered injuries to his throwing shoulder and ribs in a dirt bike accident.
-He was out for nearly three months with the injury, returning on July 20 against the Padres.
+On April 19, Bumgarner pitched against the Kansas City Royals for the first time since 2014 and made his first return to Kauffman Stadium since Game 7 of the 2014 World Series.
+On April 20 in the mountains one hour outside of Denver, Colorado, Bumgarner rented Honda dirt bikes on an off day with two family members.
+More than two hours later and almost back to the truck, Bumgarner slipped and fell off of his dirt bike and hit the ground on his pitching shoulder in a freak accident, losing control more or less at the end.
+Not in serious pain but knowing something was wrong, they called the trainers once they got back to the room in the downtown hotel.
+They then went to the emergency room in a hospital to get everything checked out, doing multiple CT scans, magnetic resonance imaging (MRI) tests and X-rays.
+He suffered injuries to his throwing shoulder, a Grade 1 or 2 sprain of the AC joint, and bruised ribs.
+Bochy came to see him, and he talked to his teammates as well as Giants General Manager Bobby Evans and Baer, who were all super supportive.
+Beginning on April 21, the Giants placed Bumgarner on the disabled list for the first time in his career.
+On April 24 at AT&T Park, returning from the road trip, a remorseful Bumgarner answered questions from the media and indicated that there was no timetable for his return, saying that he would bust his butt in rehab.
+On April 25, the Giants announced that he would not need surgery.
+On April 26, Bochy told reporters that Bumgarner would begin rehab work soon.

+On June 6, the Giants transferred Bumgarner from the 10-day DL to the 60-day DL.
+On July 15, 2017, the Giants activated Bumgarner from the 60-day disabled list.
+He was out of the starting rotation for nearly three months.
+Bumgarner returned on July 15 at Petco Park against the San Diego Padres.
+He struck out the side in the bottom of the first inning, striking out center fielder Manuel Margot swinging and second baseman Carlos Asuaje and first baseman Wil Myers looking.
 Bumgarner received a no-decision in a 5–3 defeat.
-His first win of the year did not come until five days later, against the Pirates.
+Bumgarner's first win of the year did not come until ten days later, against the Pirates.

 With a 3–5 record on August 15, Bumgarner lost his next four decisions before winning his last game of the year to finish with a 4–9 record.
 In 17 starts, Bumgarner had a 3.32 ERA and 101 strikeouts in 111 innings pitched.

 After the season, the Giants exercised Bumgarner's 2018 contract option worth $12 million.